-As Zoonoses is an Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence:
+As Zoonoses is a Platinum Open Access journal authors are entitled to make their article publicly available according to the terms of the CC BY licence:

 - CC BY

 - Authors who have published under a CC BY 4.0 licence may share and distribute their article under the terms stipulated by the licence.